rbarbera/functional-reactive-programming-swift/manuscript/operators.md

 }
 observer.sendNext("A") // A printed
 observer.sendNext("B") // B printed
 observer.sendCompleted() // value completed / completed printed // ????
-It's not clear if the signal is complted or not at this point
+It's not clear if the signal is completed or not at this point
 ~~~~~~~~

 ### SampleOn
 Whenever a `sampler` `Signal`/`SignalProducer` sends a next event the latest value from the signal is forwarded.
-If the sampler fires a new value but the source signal hasn't delivered any value yet nothing is forwared.
+If the sampler fires a new value but the source signal hasn't delivered any value yet nothing is forwarded.

 The resulting `Signal`/`SignalProducer` will complete when both, `input` and `sampler` ones complete and will interrupt when either sends an interrupted event.